VictoriaL-y/balances-and-transactions-api/README.md

 ### `GET /historical-balances`

-It provides a list of balances for the requested days.
+This endpoint provides a list of daily balances for the requested date range.

 Example request: